Sometimes (often?) dinner needs to be get on the table quick (like, 5 minutes ago).

 I always have a few jars of such 'flavour bombs' to hand, and use them regularly.

 Most of them keep well in the fridge for a while, especially if the top is sealed with a thick layer of olive oil to keep the air out.
-Some are home-made, some are shop bought.

 .
 I'm talking about things like: